 We’re back from our honeymoon and I was so inspired by Jamiacan cuisine that I had to replicate some of the dishes we had while we were there.
 One night I surprised B with a 1,000 candle dinner on the cliffs at Ivan’s at Catcha Falling Star.
 If you have the opportunity to check it out you should!
 One of the appetizers we had was coconut crusted chicken tenders and I was absolutely in love with the idea.
 I love coconut shrimp, but never thought to put it on another type of protein.
 These are completely gluten free and delicious!
-I made mine in my Simple Living air fryer and in the oven.
+I made mine in my Simple Living convection oven and in the oven.
 It turns out great either way!
 We dipped ours in sweet chili sauce, which a lot of grocery stores have in the Asian section, as well as Asian specialty stores.
 These are also yummy on their own or dipped in ketchup!

 Tip: An easy way to get an exact measurement when you are coating with bread crumbs or flour is to measure out your desired amount on a plate, weigh it and then weigh it after everything is coated.
 That way you know exactly how much you used if you are concerned with that.